Luka-DV/ts-http-server/README.md

             body: string;
             userId: string;
         }
-        404 if not found
+        404: if chirp not found

     DELETE /api/chirps/:chirpID (auth, owner only)
     Deletes chirp with the id of <chirpID>.
         204 on success
+        401: token validation error,
-        404 not found, 403 not owner, 401 unauthenticated
+        403: user is not owner,
+        404: chirp not found

 #### Admin